RESEARCH

 Assessing Nudge Scalability: Two Lessons from Large-Scale RCTs (with Hengchen Dai, Maria Han, Naveen Raja, Sitaram Vangala & Daniel Croymans), under review

-Signals of Virtue and When they Backfire (with Stephanie Permut and Gretchen Chapman), under review
+How Researchers Use Open Science (with Stephanie Permut and Gretchen Chapman), under review

 How Close is Too Close: The Effect of Near-Losses on Subsequent Risk Taking (with Stephanie Permut, Julie Downs and George Loewenstein), under review